Textures¶

 Texture Dimensions¶

-: for 1D colormap textures or lookup tablestexture_2D(image)
+texture_1D(data): for 1D colormap textures or lookup tablestexture_2D(image): for standard 2D imagestexture_3D(volume): for volumetric data

 Texture Parameters¶